 In 2002, a commemorative CD disk entitled “Conference on the Foundations of Quantum Mechanics: Commemorating the 40th Anniversary 1962-2002” was produced.
 It contains the master copy of Werner’s transcription including the “edits” of various participants, though it does not indicate whether all the participants submitted corrections.Finding Aid

 The materials in this digital collection come from the John B. Hart Conference on the Foundations of Quantum Mechanics Collection held by Xavier University Archives.
-A finding aid describing the contents of the collection is available through the OhioLINK Finding Aid Repository.
+A finding aid describing the contents of the collection is available through the UASC Finding Aid Repository.
 The collection is open for researcher access.
-To make an appointment, contact the University Archives Librarian.Provenance
+To make an appointment, contact the University Archivist.Provenance

-These materials were donated to Xavier University's Physics Department by Verna Gibson, widow of former physics professor John Hart, in 2014.
+These materials were donated to Xavier University's Department of Physics by Verna Gibson, widow of former physics professor John Hart, in 2014.
 They were transferred to Xavier University Archives in 2015.Photo of Attendees (above)

 Top Row: Jack Rivers, Harold Glaser, Eugen Merzbacher, John B. Hart, Jack A. Soules, Eugene Guth, Abner Shimony, Robert Podolsky, Austin Towle Middle Row: William Band, Gideon Carmi, Solomon L. Schwebel, Dieter Brill, O.von Roos, Michael M. Yanase, S.J.
 Bottom Row: Eugene P. Wigner, Nathan Rosen, P.A.M.
 Dirac, Boris Podolsky, Yakir Aharonov, Wendell H. Furry Not Pictured: Frederick G. Werner and Kaiser S. Kunz